Here are some of the best digital products you can create and sell online.

-So that’s the differentiation between the free content that you have on YouTube and then the content that you put behind a paywall.
-So that’s slightly high-level yet.
+That’s the differentiation between the free content that you have on YouTube and then the content that you put behind a paywall.
+That’s slightly high-level yet.
 I’m going to put out good stuff, but you want stuff that’s even better?

 You’ve got to pay for that.
 You’ve got to pay for that because we’ve all got to pay bills.
 We’ve all got to eat.
 We’ve got to drink a little bit and that costs money.
-So good stuff out and put the best off, you know, behind a paywall so.
+Good stuff out and put the best off, you know, behind a paywall so.

 Oh, Jade Starr says, Listen to your audience.
 Also ask them what they would pay.
 And I try to work with them.
 Yeah, definitely.
 I think get, get a gauge of, you know, what’s out in the market and I think it really comes.
 It’s a personal thing as well at the end of the day.